 Whale Shark diving on Mafia: $60

-Snorkelling and tour on Mafia: $40
+Snorkeling and tour on Mafia: $40

-Snorkelling on Zanzibar: $18
+Snorkeling on Zanzibar: $18

 Visit to Prison Island: $11

-Transport: $78 (mostly we would use the dala dala’s which are very cheap or, if this wasn’t available, we would use a tuk tuk.
+Transport: $78 (mostly we would use the dala dala’s, which are very cheap or, if this wasn’t available, we would use a tuk tuk.
 We would use a ‘luxurious’ bus for the longer travel days as they were much more comfortable and worth the extra dollars)

 - Most of the ATMs in Tanzania can be found in the main towns and cities.
 It’s worth having plenty of cash on you.
 The maximum you will be able to take out from an ATM is $200.

 - In the tourist areas, people will try to overcharge you when visiting local restaurants and bars or booking tours from beach boys.
 If you are ever unsure, ask a friendly local what they pay and this will give you a guide.

 - You might want to avoid meat.
 Fridges are not common and hygiene practices to be desired.

 - You will need to buy bottled water as the tap water can make you ill.
 For the best deal, buy this in packets of 6 (should cost roughly 4,500TSH for 6×1.5 litre bottles).